 How much is the credit?

-The refundable employee retention tax credit is equal to 50% of qualified wages eligible employers pay employees between March 13, 2020 through December 31, 2020.
+When signed into law under the CARES Act, the refundable Employee Retention Tax Credit was equal to 50% of qualified wages eligible employers paid employees between March 13, 2020 through December 31, 2020.

 What are qualified wages?